lupyuen/pinephone-emulator/README.md

 Let's run Apache NuttX RTOS in Unicorn Emulator!

-TODO: What happens when we run [Apache NuttX RTOS for PinePhone](nuttx) in Unicorn Emulator?
+We have compiled [Apache NuttX RTOS for PinePhone](nuttx) into an Arm64 Binary Image `nuttx.bin`.

+This is how we load the NuttX Binary Image into Unicorn...

 https://github.com/lupyuen/pinephone-emulator/blob/cd030954c2ace4cf0207872f275abc3ffb7343c6/src/main.rs#L6-L32

-Unicorn Emulator hangs, waiting forever for UART Controller to be ready...
+When we run this, Unicorn Emulator loops forever.
+Let's find out why...

 # Unicorn Emulator Waits Forever for UART Controller Ready

-TODO: Here's the output...
+TODO: Here's the output when we run NuttX RTOS in Unicorn Emulator...

 ```text
 hook_block:  address=0x40080000, size=8